msh9/codinginthetrenches.com/content/post/2014-06-07-on-the-use-of-aws-dynamodb.md

   - design

 ---
-In today’s post I’ll cover some of the potential use cases for AWS DynamoDB, why you might want to use it or not.
+In today's post I'll cover some of the potential use cases for AWS DynamoDB, why you might want to use it or not.

 <!--more-->